GliAmanti/ComputerArchitecture_FinalProject_Minimax/README.md

   ugliness is better masked when RVC instructions are decoded to RV32I and executed as "regular" 32-bit instructions.

-* The logic depth in the "execute" pipeline stage is extremely long.
-This CPU will not reach a high FMAX even on Xilinx UltraScale/UltraScale+ FPGAs.

 What's the design like?

-* Three-stage pipeline (fetch, fetch2, and everything-else).
-The fetch pipeline is 2 cycles long to allow the use of embedded block RAM registers, which frees up more clock slack for the execution stage.
+* Three-stage pipeline (fetch, decode, and everything-else).
   There is a corresponding 2-cycle penalty on taken branches.

 * Several "extension instructions" that use the non-standard extension space